Skip to Content

 Warhammer 40,000 can be quite daunting as a game: There are so many armies to choose between, and it’s not always easy to figure out how to build your army in the best way possible.
 If you’re interested in the game’s fictional universe and want to explore the game’s strategic complexity, however, the game is more accessible than ever with a brand new edition that does a great job of explaining the game’s many systems.

-While the game is certainly more complex than games like Age of Sigmar, we hope this guide has shown that it’s not impossible to figure out how to play the game, and that you can get started with just a few miniatures, dice and some basic knowledge of the game’s rules.
+We hope this guide has shown that it’s not impossible to figure out how to play the game, and that you can get started with just a few miniatures, dice and some basic knowledge of the game’s rules.

 Other great resources: